How businesses and organisations can avoid causing pollution from oil and chemical storage, car washing, construction and other activities.

 Storing hazardous substances

-If you store more than a specific amount of a hazardous substance, eg explosives or flammable liquids, you must register with the Control of Major Accident Hazards (COMAH) competent authority.
+If you store more than a specific amount of a hazardous substance, for example explosives or flammable liquids, you must register with the Control of Major Accident Hazards (COMAH) competent authority.

-When you stop using a container you must make sure it doesn’t cause pollution.
+When you stop using a container you must make sure it does not cause pollution.
 Above or below ground tanks need specialist decommissioning then removal off site by a registered waste carrier.